 Definition

-Cushing syndrome is caused by prolonged exposure to elevated levels of glucocorticoids, either from endogenous overproduction or exogenous administration.
-It presents with clinical manifestations of pathological hypercortisolism, including metabolic, musculoskeletal, and dermatological changes.
 When cortisol excess is due to an adrenocorticotropic hormone (ACTH)-secreting pituitary adenoma, it is specifically referred to as Cushing disease.

 Aetiology

-Endogenous Hypercortisolism:
+Endogenous Hypercortisolism

 - Caused by excessive cortisol production within the adrenal glands.